Monday, December 18, 2023

 Beyond clarifying rules for protest, the very definition of what constitutes anti-Semitism is under debate.
 The American College Personnel Association issued a statement on how to respond to competing student perspectives.
 The University of Michigan cancelled a student vote on Israel v.
 Palestine when pro-Palestinian activists allegedly attempted to influence the outcome.
 Calling for financial divestment is another way pro-Palestine students are registering their opposition to Israel's retaliation in Gaza.
 But students who staged a sit-in at on Vanderbilt's investments were arrested by police after officials deemed that it was not peaceful.
 "Pomona Divest from Apartheid" protestors were arrested and expelled for occupying the President's Office.
 Barnard students were suspended but later moved to probation for their sit-in.

 Politicians intensified the challenges for higher education leaders with Virginia Foxx, the top Republican on the House Education Committee, saying that "Too many colleges require lock-step discipleship behind woke policies and politics."
 U.S. Presidential candidate, Tim Scott, took Foxx's criticism to another level when interviewed by CNN.
 The U.S. Education Department first placed six universities on a list to be investigated for civil rights violations based on anti-Semitic and anti-Muslim or anti-Arab incidents, later updated the list with six more.
-By March 7, 2024, the Education Department investigations grew to fiftyIndiana University's faculty are pushing back on Congressman Jim Banks' allegation that the University has not dealt with anti-Semitism.
+By March 7, 2024, the Education Department investigations grew to fifty.
+The Temple University investigation faulted administrators for not enforcing measures to protect Jewish students.
+Indiana University's faculty are pushing back on Congressman Jim Banks' allegation that the University has not dealt with anti-Semitism.
 The impact of demonization of higher is evident in declining confidence in higher education leaders since October 7.

 While tracking hate and anti-semitism is important, investigations gone wrong could imperil first-amendment principles, including the often overlooked right of peaceful assembly.
 The lack of clarity about higher education's protection of the First Amendment has resulted in troubling variations in policy and crack-downs on some campuses.
 Adding to the confusion, U.S. House of Representatives called for anti-Semitism monitors on campus.
 A particular concern of some academics is the conflation of criticisms of Israel with anti-Semitism, which serves neither pro-Palestinian or Jewish students.

 The scheduling of Presidents of Harvard, Penn, and MIT to speak before the House Education and Workforce Committee began with the hope that it would improve understanding of how institutions approach free versus threatening speech.
 The three Presidents instead faced Virginia Foxx starting off by saying that anti-Semitism was the "poisoned fruit" of their institutions' cultures.
 Reviews of the three Presidents' testimony was all over the place, some criticizing the House Committee for its hostility and others alleging evasion on the part of the Presidents.
 Liz Magill, President of Penn, faced backlash for her testimony as well as for campus events perceived to be anti-Semitic, which led to the Penn Board of Trustees seeking her resignation and she complied after being swept up in a flurry of criticisms.
 Penn's ex-President subsequently landed a position at HarvardHarvard's President, Claudine Gay, confronted pressure and initially prevailed with the support of Harvard's Board.
 Foxx wasn't ready to let it go and initiated plans to investigate Harvard's handling of Gay's plagiarism allegations but Gay preempted it by resigning after only 6 months in her position.
 The controversy over Gay's plagiarism will likely lead to more conservative investigations of prominent academic figures.
 MIT's president announced new initiatives for a new year to address student discipline, free expression, and DEI.
+Banning a pro-Palestine magazine at MIT may have stretched a commitment to free expression.
 The House Committee agreed to investigate the "learning environment" of the three prestigious universities and issued a resolution condemning the Presidents' testimonyInvestigations into institution's handling of anti-Semitism were expected to require significant time with potential removal of federal funds reserved only as the last resort.
 The first investigation of Harvard continued via a nine-page letter (with Harvard responding with over 1,000 pages of documentation) and another investigation was launched based on allegations that Arab and Muslim students have also been targeted.
 Harvard asserted that it fully complied with the House Committee's demands but faced a subpoena to provide more, which Foxx again declared was inadequate.
 Foxx criticized Harvard for not disciplining more students for protests and anti-Semitism.
 Penn's investigation began with a 14-page letter from representative Foxx.
 After its name appeared at the top of a list of institutions experiencing anti-Semitism, Stanford faced investigation by the House Committee.
 Preempting the investigations, House Republicans have already revealed publicly how they plan to punish universities after proving that they neglected to address anti-semitism.
 UCLA, Yale, and Michigan are the next targets to appear before the House Committee and Northwestern and Rutgers will follow.
 Representative Foxx's letter to the Northwestern president criticized him for negotiating with student protesters and threw in an investigation of contributions from Qatar for extra measure; the assertions of Qatar buying influence in the Northwestern partnership were quickly refuted.
 Occupation of Bard buildings ended when agreements were reached after negotiation between protesters and administrators.
 The Director of Academic Affairs for the American Jewish Committee echoed Foxx's criticism by saying that protestors should not be rewarded with concessions.

 And taking down higher education institutions isn't the only target for Foxx.
 After an auditor for financial statements for the Education Department found irregularities, Foxx is set to investigate Secretary Cordona for failure to lead Education.
 On the flip side, Foxx demonstrated her bias in defending Liberty University after it agreed to a $14 million settlement with the Department of Education for Clery Act violations.